SunfxDEV/proxmark-wiki/ChineseBackdoors/typesofbackdoors.md

 ***

 **UFUID**- A kind of upgrade to "normal" FUID cards.
-You can write to block 0 as often as you want, but once you issue the lock command it is permanently locked.
+You can write to block 0 as often as you want, but once you issue the lock command its permanently locked.
 Which also makes it almost undetectable.
 I dont really see the improvement of FUID, but whatever.